 - NEVER respond to an email or phone call requesting personal data or login/password information.

 - Various e-mail schemes are being circulated requesting individuals to provide personal information (Ex: social security number, bank account number, drivers license number, etc.) or login & password information.
-These emails look very authentic with credit card or bank logos, but it is not the practice of a bank or a credit card company to e-mail alerts that your account has been compromised or to request personal information.
+These emails look very authentic with credit card or bank logos.
+It is not the practice of a bank or a credit card company to e-mail alerts that your account has been compromised or to request personal information.
 This is called phishing for information.

 Ways to reduce the risk of identity theft: